-The goal of environmental sustainability is to conserve natural resources and to develop alternate sources of power while pollution harm reducing and to the environment.
+The goal of environmental sustainability is to conserve natural resources and to develop alternate sources of power while pollution reducing and harm environment.
 Environmental sustainability is defined as responsible interaction with the environment to avoid depletion or degradation of natural resources and allow for long-term environmental quality.
-The practice of environmental sustainability helps to ensure that the needs of today's population are met without jeopardizing the ability of future generations to meet their needs.
+The practice environmental sustainability helps to ensure that the needs of today's population are met without jeopardizing the ability of future generations to meet their needs.